kallookoo/wp-color-picker-alpha/README.md

     <input type="text" class="color-picker" data-alpha-enabled="true" />
     ```

-> [!TIP]
+> [!CAUTION]
-> Remove unnecessary comments once the functionality is understood.
+> This is a sample of how it should be included and should be adjusted as needed.

 > [!IMPORTANT]
+> Only run in input and is defined data alpha in true.
+>
 > In versions prior to 3.0.0, this script started automatically.
 This behavior has been changed and it no longer starts automatically.

-> [!CAUTION]
+> [!TIP]
-> This is a sample of how it should be included and should be adjusted as needed.
+> Remove unnecessary comments once the functionality is understood.

 ### Optional Attributes